 Misdemeanor DUI Case Study

-In an effort to get a favorable resolution it was my recommendation that he get an alcohol assessment as soon as possible and start following the recommendations in an effort to proactively show how serious he was taking the case in an effort to mitigate the consequences.
-It was also clear that he was suffering emotionally as a result of a recent separation from his wife.
+I recommended my client get an alcohol assessment and start following the recommendations in an effort to proactively show how serious he was taking the case and to avoid a pre-sentence investigation.

 Based on my negotiations and my client’s proactive approach I was able to resolve the case with no jail.
 He received stayed jail time that would never be served unless he violated the sentence.
 Since he had taken the alcohol issues seriously he was not ordered to do any additional alcohol education, treatment, aftercare or be randomly tested for drugs or alcohol.
 Furthermore, he was allowed to be on unsupervised probation which is very rare.
 This saved him from paying the probation supervision fee and reduced the contact he had with probation and the court as long as he did not violate and get a new offense.
 I was able to negotiate a resolution to reduce the case to a careless driving but my client decided to plea to the 4th Degree DUI to avoid additional consequences imposed if the case was reduced to careless driving.

 Impact (No Jail, Unsupervised Probation, No Community Service)

 My client was very pleased with the resolution and very motivated to get the case behind him.
 This result was extremely positive since most cases with these facts result in community service, jail time, supervised probation and additional alcohol treatment or education classes.
 There is nearly always a way to present the case in a manner that allows your client to manage the consequences of the incident in a favorable manner.
 Many times I am able to offer my client more than one option to resolve the case and it is imperative to talk through the options until my client can make a thoughtful informed decision.